 Do you know that muscle 'knots' in the piriformis muscle can cause pain throughout the hips, buttocks, and down the backs of the thighs?
 It also occasionally contributes to low abdominal, pelvic and groin pain.

 If you are interested in treating back and hip pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
-If you suffer with unresolved back, hip, buttock and leg pain I highly recommend this book.
+If you suffer from unresolved back, hip, buttock, and leg pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-Relieving trigger points in the piriformis muscles have helped many people reduce or even resolve their low back, hip and thigh pain issues.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+Relieving trigger points in the piriformis muscles have helped many people reduce or even resolve their low back, hip, and thigh pain issues.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.